AbuBakr-S/project-1/README.md

 * Design logic for winning & visually display which player won
 * Include separate HTML / CSS / JavaScript files
 * Stick with KISS (Keep It Simple Stupid) and DRY (Don’t Repeat Yourself) principles
-* Use Javascript for DOM manipulation
+* Use JavaScript for DOM manipulation
 * Deploy your game online, where the rest of the world can access it
 * Use semantic markup for HTML and CSS (adhere to best practices)